ajeetraina/dhi-sample-demos/promtail/guides/guides.md

 ### Multiple log sources with labels

 Configure Promtail to collect logs from multiple sources with custom labels for better organization.
+The following commands demonstrates multi-source logs collections where:

+- 3 different apps (webapp, api, worker) write logs to separate directories
+- Promtail collects all using a single configuration with multiple scrape_configs
+- Each source gets unique labels (job="webapp", job="api", job="worker")
+- You can filter logs by label in Loki queries

 ```
 # Step 1: Clean up